elviradbastiani/MycoplasmaProject_2023/README.md

 *Corresponding author: Elvira D’Bastiani e-mail: elviradbastiani@gmail.com

+The Griffon Vulture, with a weight of approximately 6-8 kg and a wingspan of about 2.5 m (Figure 2), is a social species that aggregates at communal roosts and around carcasses (REF).

 Presented below is a visual representation illustrating the interconnections among the functions in the R script, along with the recommended sequence for their utilization.